zaphosting/docs/docs/dedicated-linux-screen.md

 ## Conclusion

 We hope this guide was helpful in teaching you how the screen utility works in Linux.
-If you have any further questions or problems, please contact our support team, who are available to help you every day!
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂